Level 3 Applied Science

-In this physics, biology, and chemistry-based course you will study fascinating topics such as:
+Studying three sciences, Biology, Chemistry and Physics, you will study fascinating topics such as:

-The course is assessed via assignments, practical assignments, and two external assessments, which are completed throughout the year.
+The course is assessed via assignments, practical assignments and external assessments, which are completed over the duration of the course.

 What will the course lead on to?

-A career in science will open a world of opportunities, whether you wish to work in a laboratory, hospital, industry, environmental, research, or forensics.
-The science industry is fast-paced and ever growing, so if you’re looking for a career that could make a huge difference to the problems facing society today, this could be the course for you.
+A career in Science will open up a world of opportunities, whether you wish to work in a laboratory, hospital, industry, environmental, research or forensics.
+Now more than ever we need more scientists, the course has been developed in partnership with employers so that learners will develop the skills they will need in a future career whilst they are in college.
+The Science industry is fast-paced and ever growing, so if you’re looking for a career that could make a huge difference to the problems facing society today, this could be the course for you.

-You can progress on to a range of science related careers, including for example a science technician (medical or industry).
-Alternatively, you could go on to study towards a higher education qualification at college or university.
+You can progress onto a range of science related careers for example a Science Technician (industrial or medical) Alternatively, you could go on to study for a Higher Education qualification at College or University.